-This is the most challenging part of the second marriage etiquette.
+This is the most challenging part of the second wedding etiquette.
 Maybe the most important rule to follow while planning a second wedding is to be careful about who you tell and how.

-You should inform your kids (if you have any) initially about the upcoming nuptials.
-Accompanying you should be your parents, close relatives, and closest friends.
-If your relationship with your ex-partner is amicable, you may want to tell them yourselves rather than risk them hearing it from someone else.
+You should start by telling your kids (if you have any) about your upcoming wedding.
+They deserve to know first and foremost.
+Accompanying you should be your parents, close relatives, and closest friends. if you are on good terms with your ex-partner, you may want to break the news to them personally.
+It’s better than letting them find out from someone else.

 Despite what you may have heard, the answer is yes.
 Even if you clarify that you don’t want presents, well-meaning loved ones may still want to get you something to celebrate the occasion.
 In that case, it’s best to assist them in finding a wedding gift that truly expresses who you are and what you value.